bernardLis/Bhagaskara/README.md

 # Bhagaskara
-Project of web page for Your design agency.
+For unknown reasons for now the website is only cool when viewed in chrome... <3 Project of web page for Your design agency.

 It is a web page created in a grid, without any plugins.
 It is fully scalable.